QubesOS/qubes-doc/about/support.md

    to post anonymously.)
 You can read our project's [Code of Conduct][coc] for more information.

+### Report issues and submit changes in the right places ###

+   The mailing lists a good place to ask questions and discuss bugs and feature requests.
+However, if you're submitting a more formal report, we'd prefer that you submit it to our [issue tracker] so that it doesn't get overlooked.
+   Likewise, if you see that something in the documentation should be changed, don't simply point it out in an email to one of the mailing lists.
+Instead, [submit the change][contributing to the documentation].

 ### Specific rules and notes ###

 #### Use the correct list ####